Skip to content

 - The `concat` function can be used with string columns.

-- Result column will have a string type.
+- The result column will have a string type.

 """